 Credit exposure represents the University's potential loss if all the counterparties fail to perform under the terms of the contracts, and if all collateral, if any, becomes worthless.
 This exposure is measured by the fair value of the cash collateral held at the counterparties at the reporting date.
 The University manages its exposure to credit risk by using highly rated counterparties, establishing risk control limits, and obtaining collateral where appropriate.
 As a result, the University has limited credit risk.
-In fiscal year 2009, the University entered into a margin collateral agreement with a major counterparty that imposes a \$1 million threshold on both parties.
-As of August 31, 2010, the collateral account at the counterparty held \$9.7 million in cash to support the University's unrealized loss at fiscal year end.
-As of August 31, 2009, the collateral account at the University's custodian bank held \$32.7 million of treasury securities pledged by the counterparty to support the University's unrealized gains at fiscal year end.
+The University entered into margin collateral agreements with major investment banks that impose a \$1 million threshold on both parties.
+As of August 31, 2011, the collateral account at one counterparty held \$3.5 million in cash to support the University's unrealized loss at fiscal year end.
 To date, the University has not incurred any losses on derivative financial instruments due to counterparty nonperformance.

 The University regularly reviews the use of derivative financial instruments by each of the managers of alternative investment funds in which it participates.
-While these outside managers generally use such instruments for hedging purposes, derivative financial instruments are employed for trading purposes by 32 independent asset managers of the University funds totaling approximately \$1,640 million and \$1,650 million at August 31, 2010, and 2009, respectively.
+While these outside managers generally use such instruments for hedging purposes, derivative financial instruments are employed for trading purposes by numerous independent asset managers of the University.